omerfarukbuber/BlogSample/README.md

-# BasicRestApi
+# BlogSample

-BasicRestApi is a REST API built with Java Spring Boot, using PostgreSQL as the database.
+BlogSample is a REST API built with Java Spring Boot, using PostgreSQL as the database.
 The project follows a layered architecture with Repository and Service layers.
 It provides user authentication, role-based access control, caching, validation, and logging.
 The API is documented with Swagger-UI and follows best practices such as using the Result pattern, ProblemDetails, and global exception handling.
 Validation is implemented using Spring's validation framework, with localized validation messages stored in `messages.properties` and `messages_en.properties`.
 The project also includes both unit and integration tests.

 ## Features